• Skip to primary navigation

 Once cooled completely to room temperature, you can spread the frosting between the cake layers, stacking them as you go.
 Alternatively, you can pipe the caramel icing with a piping bag and star tip.

-Finish with a caramel drizzle if you like.
+Finish with a caramel glaze if you like.
+Or melt the caramel bits.
 All you have to do is melt 6 oz of caramel bits with 1 tbsp water or cream and microwave for two minutes.
 Then drizzle over the cake!

 Yield